I am a reader.

 Below each post you will see the following: BE STRONG.
 STAY HUNGRY.
 WALK TALL.
 For me, these words mean:

 BE STRONG.
 To live a principled life (with integrity) we must be bold, fearless and unwavering.

 STAY HUNGRY.
 Never cease to dream, strive and look ahead.
-We should always be pursuing our next goal.
+We should always be chasing that voice within – getting ever closer our most authentic self.
 We are either growing, learning and overcoming challenges OR we are in a state of decline.
 Look around – those are the choices.